 YEAR 1

-SUMME R
+SUMMER

 AT 400 Foundations of Athletic Training 3

 AT 405 Pharmacology & General Medicine 2

 AT 410 Evidence-Based Medicine 1 2

 AT 415 Athletic Training Procedures 2

 TOTAL CREDITS 9

 FALL SPRING SPRING

 AT 420 Athletic Training Practicum 1 3 AT 425 Athletic Training Practicum 2 3

-AT 420 AT 430 Athletic Training Practicum 1 Prevention, Evaluation, & 3 AT 425 AT 435 Athletic Training Practicum 2 Prevention, Evaluation, & 3
+AT 430 Prevention, Evaluation, & 4 AT 435 Prevention, Evaluation, & 4

-8 e e -

-Prevention, Evaluation, & Prevention, Evaluation, & -

-AT 430 Prevention, Evaluation, & Diagnosis 1 4 AT 435 Prevention, Evaluation, & Diagnosis 2 4
+Diagnosis 1 Diagnosis 2

-AT 430 AT 450 AT 470 Prevention, Evaluation, & Diagnosis 1 Therapeutic Interventions 1 4 AT 435 AT 455 AT 475 Prevention, Evaluation, & Diagnosis 2 Therapeutic Interventions 2 4
+AT 450 Therapeutic Interventions 1 4 AT 455 Therapeutic Interventions 2 4

+AT 470 Advanced Human Anatomy 3 AT 475 Head, Neck, & Spine 3

+TOTAL CREDITS 1 TOTAL TOTAL CREDITS

+4 4

-AT 420 and AT 425 will include required clinical experiences that are non-immersive, meaning that students will take other courses while also completing the clinical experiences.
+AT 420 and AT 425 will include required clinical experiences that are non-immersive, meaning

+that students will take other courses while also completing the clinical experiences.
 These clinical experiences will be in a variety of settings.
 Clinical experiences will typically begin in early August (several weeks prior to the start of the fall semester), will continue across the entire academic year (which may include during breaks), and will typically end in May.